coachadebi/100daysofcodingCsharp/README.md

 - I made few google researches and found Visual Studio Code as an ideal environment to start with preparation day 2.
 - Installation went smooth with extra command line works for the installation of .NET onto my linux machine
-- No much time wasted after .NET, very eager to start up getting through with basic tutorials on the Microsoft webpage and YES!, FINALLY! the output was "Hello, World!".
+- No much time wasted after .NET, very eager to start up getting through with basic tutorials on the Microsoft webpage and YES!
+FINALLY! the output was "Hello, World!".
 - With VScode as my editor and following .NET tutorial, i edited the Program.cs file in the myApp dotnet folder,run it and gave same output as in the tutorial.
 ```c#
 using System;